Connect with others who understand.

 See answer

-Beyond psoriasis, other factors can lead to abnormal WBC count, including psoriasis treatments or unrelated health conditions.
-If your doctor determines through a blood test that your WBC count is off, they can work with you to find ways to treat it and help you feel better.
+Beyond psoriasis, other factors can cause an abnormal WBC count, including certain treatments or other health conditions.
+If a blood test shows your WBC count is off, your doctor can recommend options to help bring it back to a healthy range.

 What Are White Blood Cells?

-WBCs — also called leukocytes — are immune system cells that circulate through your blood and help your body respond to injury or infections.
+WBCs are also called leukocytes.
+These immune system cells travel through your blood and help your body fight infections and heal injuries.

 There are five main types of WBCs:

-• Lymphocytes, which include T cells and B cells, protect you from infections and make proteins called antibodies that help recognize foreign invaders.
+• Lymphocytes — Include T cells and B cells, fight infections, and make proteins called antibodies that help recognize foreign invaders

-• Eosinophils protect you from parasites, cancer cells, and help produce an allergic response.
+• Eosinophils — Fight parasites, cancer cells, and help produce allergic responses

-• Monocytes help get rid of damaged or infected cells.
+• Monocytes — Clear away damaged or infected cells

 Your doctor can check your WBC count with a blood test called a complete blood count (CBC).
-Usually, a CBC measures only your total WBC, but if your doctor orders a differential, your CBC results will include a count of each type of WBC present in your blood.
+A CBC usually shows only your total WBC.
+But if your doctor orders a test called a differential, it will break down the count of each type of WBC in your blood.

-A CBC may determine you have leukocytosis, which means a high WBC count.
-Leukocytosis can be a sign of inflammation, and it has several potential causes, including:
+A CBC may show that you have leukocytosis, which means your WBC count is high.
+Leukocytosis can be a sign of inflammation and can happen for many reasons, such as:

 • Infection